luca-heltai/bare-dealii-app/README.md

 <https://github.com/google/googletest/blob/master/googletest/docs/primer.md>
 for a quick setup of unit tests with google test.

-Both `.travis.yml` and `.gitlab-ci.yml` files are provided that build the application and run the tests in the tests directory using ctest, in continuous integration, by running under docker with the image provided on dockerhub.com: `dealii/dealii:master-focal`.
+Github action files are provided that build the application, run the tests in the tests directory using ctest, run the google tests in the gtests directory, and generate the documentation using `Doxygen`.

-Moreover, three github actions are provided to check indentation, build the documentation, and test the library from within github actions.

 The documentation is built and deployed at each merge to master.
 You can find the latest documentation here: